 The excitement that we felt was child-like.
-We were energized and wanted to explore every inch of this site.
+We were energised and wanted to explore every inch of this site.
 We wanted to find the unfound, uncover what was still hidden.
-Sadly, though our time as explorers came to an end when we realized we needed to get back to our boat and back to our cabañas before nightfall.
+Sadly, though our time as explorers came to an end when we realised we needed to get back to our boat and back to our cabañas before nightfall.
 You could barely keep the smiles from our faces during the boat trip home.
 We were enchanted!
-We listened half-heartedly to the chatter of our fellow passengers as we daydreamed about ancient Mayan lands and archaeological digs and wondered how soon we could return.
+We listened half-heartedly to the chatter of our fellow passengers as we daydreamed about ancient Maya lands and archaeological digs and wondered how soon we could return.

 Susannah Rigg is a freelance writer and Mexico specialist.
 Her work has been featured in BBC Travel, CNN Travel, Conde Nast Traveler, AFAR and The Independent among others.
 Check out her portfolio here.
 Contact Susannah by email, info [at] mexicoretold [dot] com and join her on Instagram and Twitter.

 Pingback: How Well Do You Know Mexico (Retold) | Mexico Retold